antvopilov/notes/readItlater/GitHub - sharkdpbat A cat(1) clone with wings..md

 ### Output style

 You can use the `--style` option to control the appearance of `bat`s output.
 You can use `--style=numbers,changes`, for example, to show only Git changes and line numbers but no grid and no file header.
-Set the `BAT_STYLE` environment variable to make these changes permanent or use `bat`s [configuration file](https://github.com/sharkdp/bat#configuration-file).
+Set the `BAT_STYLE` environment variable to make these changes permanent or use `bat`s [[https://github.com/sharkdp/bat#configuration-file]].

 ### Adding new syntaxes / language definitions